ampedandwired/bamboo-mutex-plugin/README.md

 Installation
 ------------

-Use the [Bamboo plugin manager](https://confluence.atlassian.com/display/BAMBOO/Add-ons) to install the latest version of this plugin from the project's [maven repository]().
+Use the [Bamboo plugin manager](https://confluence.atlassian.com/display/BAMBOO/Add-ons) to install the latest version of this plugin's jar from the project's [maven repository](http://repo1.maven.org/maven2/com/github/ampedandwired/bamboo-mutex-plugin/).

 You may have to restart Bamboo after installing the plugin.